-Important: The examples of this chapter use objects defined in the sample Shapes3 DataBlade module that Appendix A describes.
-These objects include the data type MyShape and the operator class MyShape\ops.
+Important: The examples in these topics use objects defined in the sample Shapes3 DataBlade module that Appendix A, "Shapes3 sample DataBlade module," on page A-1 describes.
+These objects include the data type MyShape and the operator class MyShape_ops.
 Columns of data type MyShape can store points, boxes, and circles.